signmotion/fresher/README.md

 | `dart`    | ![Files for add from Dart SDK base](images/screenshots/files_for_add_from_dart_sdk_base.png)       |
 | `flutter` | ![Files for add from Flutter SDK base](images/screenshots/files_for_add_from_flutter_sdk_base.png) |

-Yes, this is a project structure, SDKs, and our maintaned projects.
+This is a project structure, SDKs, and our (ok, mine) maintaned projects.

 All files in the folder `+` will be copied to each maintaned project.

 Take a look inside `id_gen` folder: